 - Legal & General is home to an expert team of index tracker fund managers and analysts

-- We've added this fund to the Wealth Shortlist of funds chosen by our analysts for their long-term potential
+- This fund has been added to the Wealth Shortlist of funds chosen by our analysts for their long-term potential

 How it fits in a portfolio

-This is a low-cost and easy way to invest in some of the UK's best-known and largest businesses – household names from Shell and BP to Lloyds Banking Group and Unilever.
-An index tracker fund is one of the simplest ways to invest, and we think this fund could be a good addition to a portfolio aiming to deliver long-term growth.
+We think this fund is a good option for broad exposure to global stock markets, while being mindful of environmental, social and governance (ESG) issues.
+An index tracker fund is one of the simplest ways to invest, and we think this fund could be a good addition to a broader investment portfolio aiming to deliver long-term growth in a responsible way.
 It could also be a good addition to a portfolio of other tracker funds.

 Legal & General has been running index tracker funds longer than most, with a record spanning more than 30 years.
 It's one of the largest providers of tracker funds and is home to the biggest index tracker team in the UK.
 That means it's got the resources and expertise to track indices as closely as possible, and the scale to keep charges to a minimum.
 We think Legal & General is one of the best providers of index trackers around.

 Legal & General has become synonymous with passive funds.
 It has around £400bn invested in this part of the business, allowing them to offer a wide range of index-tracking options.
 It has also built a team of experienced index tracker fund specialists, and they're prepared to be innovative.
-If an index doesn’t exist for a sector they’d like to track, they’ll often work with index providers like FTSE Russell to create one so they can track it, just like they did with German bespoke index provider Solactive in the case of the Future World ESG Developed Index.
+If an index doesn’t exist for an area they’d like to track, they’ll work with index providers to create one so they can track it, just like they did with German bespoke index provider Solactive in the case of the Future World ESG Developed Index.